juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 <exercise id="3" title="Visualizing the fuel efficiency distribution">

 The first step before you start modeling is to explore your data.
 In this course we'll practice using tidyverse functions for exploratory data analysis.
 Start off this case study by examinig your data set and visualizing the distribution of fuel efficiency.
-The ggplot2 package, with functions like [`ggplot()`](https://www.rdocumentation.org/packages/ggplot2/topics/ggplot) and [`geom_histogram()`](https://www.rdocumentation.org/packages/ggplot2/topics/geom_freqpoly) are included in the tidyverse.
+The ggplot2 package, with functions like [`ggplot()`](https://ggplot2.tidyverse.org/reference/ggplot.html) and [`geom_histogram()`](https://ggplot2.tidyverse.org/reference/geom_histogram.html) are included in the tidyverse.

 **Instructions**

-`tidyverse` is loaded in your workspace.
+`tidyverse` is loaded for you.

 - Print the `cars2018` object.
 Notice that some of the column names have spaces in them and are surrounded by backticks, like `` `Recommended Fuel` ``.
 - Use the appropriate column from the data set in the call to `aes()` so you can plot a histogram of fuel efficiency (MPG).